code-not-found/code-not-found.github.io/_posts/graphql-java/2018-03-15-graphql-spring-boot-example.md

 # Creating a GraphQL Schema

-A schema defines your GraphQL API by specifying each field that can be queried or mutated.
+A schema defines your GraphQL API by specifying each field that can be interacted with.
 More specifically the schema will contain:
 * Types and fields on those types
 * Operations to get data ([queries](http://graphql.org/learn/queries/){:target="_blank"}) or to create, update, and delete data ([mutations](http://graphql.org/learn/queries/#mutations){:target="_blank"}).